 Neonatal abstinence syndrome

 Dr. Holmes is an associate professor of pediatrics and of the Dartmouth Institute, at the Geisel School of Medicine at Dartmouth.
-She serves as the student affairs, career advising dean at Geisel, with a focus on preparing the third and fourth-year MD students for the NRMP Match.
-Her research interests focus on clinical quality and value improvement, particularly in the newborn nursery, in areas such as breastfeeding, jaundice, circumcision and neonatal abstinence syndrome.
+She also serves as the student affairs dean at Geisel, with a focus on the academic and career advising continuum.
+Her research interests focus on clinical quality and value improvement, particularly in the newborn nursery, in areas such as breastfeeding, jaundice, circumcision, and neonatal abstinence syndrome.
 Her teaching interests include teaching students and residents about clinical quality improvement and high-value healthcare.
 Her team's work on neonatal abstinence syndrome has attracted national attention for achieving the “triple aim” of healthcare improvement by tackling a clinical issue prevalent in the local population, and providing a better family experience of care at lower cost.
 Dr. Holmes serves on the General Examination Committee of the American Board of Pediatrics and is co-director of the Academic Pediatric Association's faculty development program in quality and safety scholarship.

 Whalen BL, Holmes AV, Blythe S. Models of care for neonatal abstinence syndrome: What works?
 Semin Fetal Neonatal Med.
 2019 Apr;24(2):121-132.